 ArcTitan supports all email service providers and servers.
 It allows system administrators to define email retention policies to fit each individual organization´s regulatory needs and can search a database of 30 million emails in less than a second.
 Existing archived data can be imported from MS Exchange, Google Apps, EML, MBOX, MSG or PST and exported to EML, MSG, PDF, TIFF or PST.
 ArcTitan can support up to 60,000 users and our service is backed up by our industry-leading team of Sales Technicians.

 If your organization is concerned about email archiving legal requirements, or simply wants to implement a reliable email archiving solution to relieve the burden on your mail server, contact our team of Sales Technicians and request a free trial of ArcTitan.
 Our team of Sales Technicians will be happy to answer any questions you have about how to comply with the legal requirements for email archiving and guide you through the process of registering for your free trial.

-As our solution for complying with email archiving legal requirements does not use a proprietary format, no costly or time-consuming data conversions are necessary.
+As our solution for complying with email archiving legal requirements does not use a proprietary format, and no costly or time-consuming data conversions are necessary.
 Consequently, deploying ArcTitan takes just minutes, and our Sales Technicians can liaise with your organization´s IT department to ensure a seamless integration if necessary.
 Contact us today to find out more about our free offer and for further information about how to comply with the legal requirements for email archiving.